 The National Institute of Health (NIH) has recently issued a new final NIH Policy for Data Management and Sharing.
 This new policy will come into effect on January 25, 2023, and will replace the 20-years old 2003 NIH Data Sharing Policy currently in effect.

-The new policy will require researchers submitting an NIH research application requesting $500,000 or more to submit a plan outlining how scientific data from their research will be managed and shared or, if applicable, state why data sharing will not be possible.
+The new policy will require researchers submitting an NIH research application to submit a plan outlining how scientific data from their research will be managed and shared or, if applicable, state why data sharing will not be possible.

 In concert with the policy release, the NIH has already provided additional supplementary information on elements of a data management and sharing plan, allowable costs, and selecting a data repository.

-Read on to find out more details about the new NIH data sharing plan and tips on how to make its implementation a smooth process.
+Read on to find out more details about the new NIH data management and sharing plan and tips on how to make its implementation a smooth process.

 What the new NIH data sharing policy entails and whom it affects

-The new data sharing policy has been years in the making and includes valuable feedback collected from all stakeholders involved during this time.
-The two main requirements of the final policy are (1) the submission of a Data Management and Sharing Plan (Plan); and (2) compliance with the approved Plan.
-The Plan should contain details about the software or tools needed to analyze the data, when and where the raw data will be published and any special considerations for accessing or distributing that data.
-When submitting a funding application from 2023, the NIH will ask for a Plan at the time of submission.
+The new data management and sharing policy has been years in the making and includes valuable feedback collected from all stakeholders involved during this time.
+The two main requirements of the final policy are (1) the submission of a Data Management and Sharing (DMS) plan; and (2) compliance with the approved Plan.
+The DMS plan should contain details about the software or tools needed to analyze the research data, when and where the scientific data will be published and any special considerations for accessing or distributing that research data.
+When submitting a funding application from 2023, the NIH will ask for a DMS plan at the time of submission.
 This is an important message, highlighting how planning and budgeting for data management and sharing need to occur in parallel with the research itself.

-The policy applies to all research funded or conducted by NIH that results in the generation of scientific data.
+The policy applies to all research funded or conducted by NIH that will generate scientific data.
 Currently, in the U.S., NIH funds around 300,000 researchers and 2,500 institutions annually.
-Investigators are going to be held accountable for the data sharing after they have been awarded a grant.
-If they do not follow through and share their data, they may not receive additional funding.
+Investigators will be held accountable for complying to their proposed data management and sharing plans after they have been awarded a grant.

-Regarding the timeline of data sharing, the new guidelines ask that data “should be made available as soon as practicable,” without specifying a specific time frame.
-This decision was taken because different disciplines have different standards of timeline for publishing, with many factors involved, such as embargoes on data.
-Of course, data sharing should occur in a timely fashion, and having an electronic lab notebook where all the records are stored and categorized is a big help to streamline the data sharing process.
+Regarding the timeline of data sharing, the new guidelines state that “shared scientific data should be made accessible as soon as possible, and no later than the time of an associated publication, or the end of performance period, whichever comes first“.
+This decision was taken because different disciplines have different standards of timeline for publishing, with many factors involved, such as embargoes on research data.
+Of course, data sharing should occur in a timely fashion, and having an electronic lab notebook where all scientific data are stored and categorized is a big help to streamline how scientific data are shared.

 “Data sharing promotes many goals of the NIH research endeavor.
 Data sharing allows scientists to expedite the translation of research results into knowledge, products, and procedures to improve human health.
 Data should be made as widely and freely available as possible while safeguarding the privacy of participants and protecting confidential and proprietary data.”